Early Office Museum

 billing, statistical, and accounting work on the Remington standard

 typewriter, was advertised in 1899.
-A tabulator attachment that was
+In 1903, a new version was advertised

-advertised in 1906 is illustrated to the left.
+advertised in 1906.
 "A key-set

 decimal tabulator makes it possible to set the stops on the tabulator rack